 William Wyler was the first director chosen for the film.
-However, he believed that Francis Ford Coppola’s script wasn’t right and a second script was completed by James Webb.
+However, he believed that Francis Ford Coppola’s script wasn’t right, and a second script was completed by James Webb.
 However, George C. Scott though Coppola’s version presented Patton as a whole character, rather than cliché.
 “I wanted to play every conceivable facet of the man,” Scott said.
 As a result, Wyler decided to exit the project and directed Barbara Streisand in Funny Girl instead.

 3. Scott dove into the character.

 Along with reading thirteen biographies and watching newsreels, Scott had his dentist create caps so that his teeth would look like Patton’s.
 He also shaved his head and wore a gray wig, used fake moles, and applied putty and tape to give him the general’s nose.
-He also attempted to copy Patton’s voice, but decided that copying its high-pitch would only distract the audience.
+He also attempted to copy Patton’s voice, but decided that copying its high-pitched would only distract the audience.

 4. Scott worried about the opening.

 George felt that his speech at the beginning of the film was too big and feared that if it remained at the start that the rest of the film wouldn’t be able to match its energy.
 So the director slyly had Scott do the scene last without telling him that it would open the movie.
 Each time Scott had to do a retake, he did the whole speech, rather than just picking up at a certain line.